konveyor/kai/docs/scenarios/migrating_custom_library_apps_using_solution_server/Migrating_EHR_application.md

 - **TCP streaming protocol** for centralized audit logging
 - **Proper instantiation** of StreamableAuditLogger with the learned configuration

-The Solution Server's hintensured that the same successful configuration for the auidt library was learnt from the from the inventory management system and applied applied to the EHR application, eliminating the need for manual configuration discovery.
+The Solution Server's hints ensured that the same successful configuration for the audit library was learned from the inventory management system and applied to the EHR application, eliminating the need for manual configuration discovery.

 Review the proposed changes to replace FileSystemAuditLogger with StreamableAuditLogger for TCP streaming capabilities.